lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Preservation group(s)`

-Enter a semicolon-separated list of preservation network identifiers.
-If you are not joining an existing network or running your own, enter :samp:`demo`, the network identifier for the demo network set up for LOCKSS 2.0 pre-release testing.
+Accept the default (:samp:`demo`) if you are not running your own LOCKSS network; otherwise, enter a semicolon-separated list of LOCKSS network identifiers as provided by your LOCKSS network administrator.

 --------------------------------
 Content Data Storage Directories